Christine Berg

 Christine Dorothy Berg is an American radiation oncologist and physician-scientist who was chief of the early detection research group at the National Cancer Institute.

 Life

-Berg completed a M.D. at the of Northwestern University School of Medicine.
+Berg completed a M.D. at the Northwestern University School of Medicine.
 She completed a residency in internal medicine from 1977 to 1981 at the McGaw Medical Center.
 Berg conducted a fellowship in hematology and medical oncology from 1981 to 1984 at the National Institutes of Health Clinical Center.
 She was a resident in radiation oncology from 1984 to 1986 with MedStar Health.